Shovel-Ready Small-Lot Subdivision

 Note on Square Footage

 The approved plans show 1,146 SF interior conditioned area per home plus 451 SF attached garage and 238 SF covered porch, totaling 1,835 SF under roof.
-The development pro forma uses the 1,835 SF figure for cost-per-SF construction analysis (the standard convention for builder economics) and prices the brand-new exit on the same under-roof basis at $1,000/SF, producing $1,835,000 per home.
-New construction is essentially absent from the recent comp set, and brand-new product in this corridor commands a structural premium over re-sale stock — a premium the model captures.
+The development pro forma uses the 1,835 SF under-roof figure for cost-per-SF construction analysis (the standard convention for builder economics), but prices the brand-new exit on living (interior conditioned) square footage at $1,300/SF, producing $1,489,800 per home (about $812/SF on the under-roof basis).
+At $1,300/SF on living space, the exit sits right at the top of where premium downtown Ojai product is currently trading on aged stock (216 E. Matilija at $1,266/SF, 314 W. Aliso at $1,313/SF) — a defensible position for brand-new product in a corridor where new construction is essentially absent from the recent comp set.

 Development Pro Forma